Intelligent Model Update Strategy for Sequential Recommendation: Methodology

 \subsubsection{Distribution Mapper}

-Although the MRD could determine when to update device parameters, it is insufficient to simply map a click sequence to a certain representation in a high-dimensional space due to ubiquitous noises in click sequences.
-So we design the \textbf{\underline{D}}istribution \textbf{\underline{M}}apper (DM) make it possible to directly perceive the data distribution shift and determine the uncertainty in the recommendation model's understanding of the semantics of the data.
+Although the MRD could determine when to update edge parameters, it is insufficient to simply map a click sequence to a certain representation in a high-dimensional space due to ubiquitous noises in click sequences.
+So we design the DM as Figure~\ref{fig:uncertainty_architecture} make it possible to directly perceive the data distribution shift and determine the uncertainty in the recommendation model's understanding of the semantics of the data.

 Inspired by Conditional-VAE, we map click sequences to normal distributions.
-Different from the original MRD, the DM module consider a new variable {$u^{(j,t)}$} to denote the uncertainty in Equation~\ref{eq:mr_train} as:
+Different from the MRD, the DM module consider a variable {$u^{(j,t)}$} to denote the uncertainty in Eq.~\ref{eq:mr_train} as:

 The uncertainty variable \textbf{$u^{(j,t)}$} shows the recommendation model's understanding of the semantics of the data.
 DM focuses on how to learn such uncertainty variable {$u^{(j,t)}$}.